What we're doing

-The scheme includes 63km of stop bank and associated assets which is the length of the Waipaoa River from Te Karaka ou to the river mouth.
+The scheme includes 64km of stopbank and associated assets which is the length of the Waipaoa River between the Te Karaka township and the rivermouth.

 The project will improve the capacity of the existing scheme and:

 ♦ Increase the width of the existing stopbanks to have a 4m crest-width and increase the crest height by around one metre.

 ♦ maintain flood protection for a one-in-100-year flood event (or a 1% chance of that sized storm occurring in any one year)

 ♦ account for the effects of climate change out to 2090

 ♦ provide allowance for potentially constructing a cycleway along the stopbank

 ♦ address river bank erosion